House of Cards (American TV series): Plot

-Frank Underwood (Kevin Spacey), a South Carolina congressman who is also one of the top Democrats in congress, is incensed when the newly elected President Garrett Walker (Michel Gill) reneges on his promise to make Frank the secretary of state in the new administration.
+Frank Underwood (Kevin Spacey), a South Carolina congressman who is also one of the top Democrats in congress, is incensed when the newly elected president Garrett Walker (Michel Gill) reneges on his promise to make Frank the secretary of state in the new administration.
 With the help of his wife Claire (Robin Wright) and devoted chief of staff Doug Stamper (Michael Kelly), Frank attempts to influence all affairs surrounding the Walker administration.
-He also initiates a sexual relationship with reporter Zoe Barnes (Kate Mara), who Frank uses to manipulate the headlines and Zoe uses to obtain breaking stories.
+He also initiates a sexual relationship with reporter Zoe Barnes (Kate Mara), which he uses to manipulate the headlines and Zoe uses to obtain breaking stories.
 Frank shepherds an education bill through congress in an attempt to appear indispensable in the eyes of Walker.
 After the bill is passed, he masterminds a gubernatorial campaign in Pennsylvania with embattled congressman Peter Russo (Corey Stoll) as the candidate.
 The campaign implodes when Russo, an alcoholic, relapses and delivers a drunken interview.
 When Russo decides to come clean about his role in Underwood's schemes, Frank kills Russo and stages his death as a suicide.
-Firmly ingrained in Walker's inner-circle, Frank suggests that dissatisfied Vice President Jim Matthews (Dan Ziskie), the former governor, return to his role in Pennsylvania.
+Firmly ingrained in Walker's inner circle, Frank suggests that dissatisfied Vice President Jim Matthews (Dan Ziskie), the former governor, return to his role in Pennsylvania.
 Although ultimately hesitant, Walker and Matthews agree.
 Frank is hopeful that Walker will select him as vice president, but Walker wants Underwood to vet billionaire Raymond Tusk (Gerald McRaney).
 In actuality, Tusk is enlisted to vet Frank and will only offer his recommendation to Walker if Frank agrees to influence affairs as vice president.
 Frank agrees to consider his proposals but makes no promises; Underwood is subsequently selected to become vice president.